Nodefusion/NodefusionPortal.UserManual/README/Organizations/Microsoft/Microsoft-Cloud-Tenant-Create.md

 The Microsoft Cloud Tenant Create page allows the user to create a new Cloud Tenant.
 The forms contain fourteen fields:
 - Company Name
-- Adress Line
+- Address Line
 - City
 - State
 - Postal Code
-- Domain
+- Domain - User fills in subdomain information that ends with .onmicrosoft.com
 - Country
 - Culture
 - Language